jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D33-D34R1
 Can generate random arrangement of 2d agents in x,y space now.
 Working on agent-to-agent distance caculation function and mult-agent movement function now.

+###D35R1
+Slow day after travel.
+Worked on flocking function a little and read some about ant foraging for next project.